Nutraloaf

-Nutraloaf, also known as meal loaf, prison loaf, disciplinary loaf, food loaf, lockup loaf, confinement loaf, seg loaf, grue or special management meal, is food served in prisons in the United States, and formerly in Canada, to inmates who have misbehaved, abused food, or inflicted harm upon themselves or others.
+Nutraloaf, also known as meal loaf, prison loaf, disciplinary loaf, food loaf, lockup loaf, confinement loaf, seg loaf, warden burger, grue, bran bar, or special management meal, is food served in prisons in the United States, and formerly in Canada, and may be served to inmates who have misbehaved, abused food, or inflicted harm upon themselves or others.
 It is similar to meatloaf in texture but has a wider variety of ingredients.
-Prison loaf is usually bland, even unpleasant, but proponents argue that nutraloaf provides enough nutrition to keep prisoners healthy and helpfully can be served and eaten without utensils, which can be a liability in the hands of unruly prisoners.
+Prison loaf is usually bland and relatively unpleasant, but proponents argue that nutraloaf provides enough nutrition to keep prisoners healthy by providing nutrients and protein.

-History

-A wagon advertising "war bread" designed to save wheat, New York City, 1917.

-In times of scarcity, whole wheat bread and non-wheat bread have been substituted for white bread, and meatloaf has been substituted for meat.
-This occurred to a great extent during World War I and World War II.
-Common substitute ingredients usually included vegetables (which could easily be grown in home gardens, unlike wheat), other grains such as rye, and food scraps.